How Does LendingTree Get Paid?

 • Large sign-up bonus

 Earn 60,000 points after you spend $3,000 on purchases in the first 3 months your account is open.
-This a fairly large sign-up bonus for an airline card, that can help you get far on southwest Airlines.
+This is a fairly large sign-up bonus for an airline card and can help you get far on Southwest Airlines with an estimated value of $840* when redeemed for flights.

-For example, we found a round-trip Wanna Get Away fare from New York to Dallas for 28,480 points.
+For example, we found a round-trip Basic fare from New York to Dallas for just 21,000 points — so it’s possible to squeeze in multiple round trips for free with the sign-up bonus**.

 It can also help you earn the Southwest Companion Pass (more on that below).